Jameslo599/product_landing_page/README.md

-This is a product landing page for japanese knives.
+This is a product landing page I made for authentic japanese knives using HTML and CSS.
+After finishing the project, I strenghtened my use of embedding videos, flexbox, nav-bars and backgrounds with gradient design.
+I do need improve the responsiveness of this web page as it currently does not work very well on mobile devices.